Moran296/macrobatics/README.md

 - show real examples of X macros
     - ShoobyDB
     - Protobuf

+## Control flow - Coroutines
+- We can use the preprocessor to create coroutines
+- Coroutines are functions that can be paused and resumed
+- We can use the preprocessor to create a state machine that will run the function in steps
+- We use the switch case hack and static variables

 ## Bonus
 If we have time we can also show the following: